ESA HOME SCIENCE OUTREACH RESEARCH EDUCATIONAL SUPPORT DIRECTOR'S DESK PRODEX

 XMM-Newton mated with launcher

 XMM-Newton carries three very advanced X-ray telescopes.
-They each contain 58 high-precision concentric mirrors, delicately nested to offer the largest collecting area possible to catch the elusive X-rays.
-These Mirror Modules allow XMM-Newton to detect millions of sources, far more than any previous X-ray mission.
+They each contain a mirror module with 58 high-precision concentric mirrors, delicately nested to offer the largest collecting area possible to catch the elusive X-rays.
+These mirror modules allow XMM-Newton to detect millions of sources, far more than any previous X-ray mission.

-What excites astronomers most is that the satellite's highly eccentric orbit, travelling out to nearly one third of the distance to the Moon, enables them to make very long and uninterrupted observations.
-Peering into deep space, XMM-Newton's science payload will considerably increase our knowledge of very hot objects created when the Universe was very young.
+The satellite follows a highly eccentric orbit, travelling out to nearly one third of the distance to the Moon; this enables astronomers to make very long and uninterrupted observations.
+Peering into deep space, XMM-Newton's science payload is considerably increasing our knowledge of very hot objects created when the Universe was very young.

-XMM-Newton is ESA's second 'Cornerstone' mission.
-Development and construction of the spacecraft has overcome major technological hurdles.
-Its wafer-thin X-ray mirrors are a miracle of engineering and the smoothest ever built.
-With its five X-ray imaging cameras and spectrographs, and its optical monitoring telescope, the new space observatory will for the next ten years be at the cutting edge of astronomy.
+XMM-Newton is the second of ESA's four 'Cornerstone' missions defined in the Horizon 2000 Programme.
+Development and construction of the spacecraft overcame major technological hurdles.
+Its wafer-thin X-ray mirrors are an extraordinary feat of engineering and the smoothest ever built.
+With its five X-ray imaging cameras and spectrographs, and its optical monitoring telescope, the space observatory is at the cutting edge of astronomy.